-When I’m not running around chasing our 4 year old daughter, I spend my days working on customer service, email marketing and any random projects that pop up!
+When I’m not running around chasing our 5 year old daughter, I spend my days working on HR for the team and any random projects that pop up!

 I started my working life as a carpentry apprentice under my Dad, however was soon involved with running the bike shop part time with Michael on the side.
 On the day I became fully qualified, I handed in my resignation so we could go full time with our Brisbane store.
 (Sorry Dad!)